Chaturmasya

 Chaturmasya is reserved for penance, austerities, fasting, bathing in holy rivers and religious observances for all.
 Devotees resolve to observe some form of vow, be it of silence or abstaining from a favourite food item, or having only a single meal a day.

 Etymology

-Chaturmasya literally means "four months", derived from the Sanskrit catur (चतुर्), "four", and māsa (मासः), "month".
+Chaturmasya literally means "four months", derived from the Sanskrit chatur (चतुर्), "four", and māsa (मासः), "month".